The 9 Best Drip Coffee Makers – Tested For Delicious, Easy Brews to Suit Any Routine

 What we didn't like: As drip coffee makers go, this one is a little high-maintenance.
 Breville recommends cleaning your filter after every brew and rinsing out your carafe after each use, though that proved pretty difficult, thanks to its wide rim and small opening.
 Since none of the components are dishwasher-safe, you'll have to wash each piece of this machine by hand.

-Plus, at just over 16 inches tall and 12 inches deep, this coffee maker is tall and broad.
+Plus, at just over 16 inches high and 12 inches deep, this coffee maker is tall and broad.
 It should just about clear your cabinets, but you might struggle to store it in smaller spaces.

 Specifications